 Social Media For Branding and Engagement

 In the middle of the 21st century, the introduction of social media platforms added more user enthusiasm and offered businesses a new thrust in their online marketing efforts.
-Social media alone till date has added millions of monthly active users and the number continues to grow.
+Social media alone to date has added millions of monthly active users and the number continues to grow.

 For this reason, social media sites such as Facebook (1.11 billion users), Twitter (500 million users), Google Plus (343 million users), Linkedin (225 million users) and Pinterest (48.7 million users) have become the best option for branding and engagement for about 90% of companies.
-For detailed report on this, visit here.
+For a detailed report on this, visit here.

 Unfortunately, many small businesses do not have or make the time to engage with potential customers on these platforms.
 Contracting the services of someone to frequently post tweets or share information about your brand will go a long way in improving your web presence.

 On the other hand, companies that make the effort to use them have no or little idea on how to effectively measure their social media marketing strategy.

 Yes.
 Traditional marketing is definitely a force to reckon with and will probably be in a long time to come.
 Most companies still use television, radio and newspapers for creating buzz around their brands.

 However, the changes we have seen in the last decade, shows a lot more promise for contemporary marketing, especially for small businesses.